shawntabrizi/substrate-contracts-workshop/2/supporting-approvals-and-transfer-from.md

 The immediate question should be: "Why the heck would I want that?"

 Well, one such scenario is to support Decentralized Exchanges.
 Basically, other smart contracts can allow you to exchange tokens with other users, usually one type of token for another.
-However, these "bids" do not always exectute right away.
+However, these "bids" do not always execute right away.
 Maybe you want to get a really good deal for token trade, and will hold out until that trade is met.

 Well, rather than giving your tokens directly to the contract (an escrow), you can simply "approve" them to spend some of your tokens on your behalf!
 This means that during the time while you are waiting for a trade to execute, you can still control and spend your funds if needed.
-Better yet, you can approve multiple different contracts or users to access your funds, so if one contract offers the good trade, you do not need to pull out funds from the other and move them, a sometimes costly and time consuming process.
+Better yet, you can approve multiple different contracts or users to access your funds, so if one contract offers the best trade, you do not need to pull out funds from the other and move them, a sometimes costly and time consuming process.

 So hopefully you can see why a feature like this would be useful, but how can we do it safely?